Physics-50/Module-2/docs/week1.md

 ### Week 1 Instructions
 By the end of the day today you will be able to successfully levitate, using sound waves, small polystyrene beads!

 Our goal is to create a standing wave with the acoustic levitator.
 The speakers create sound by exerting force on the air.
 To create sound of a given pitch, or frequency, the speaker pushes the air back and forth in a repeatingpattern at that frequency.
 The exact pattern – sinusoidally varying force, short bursts, or something else– influences the timbre of the sound produced.
 Our speakers are piezos, or piezoelectrics, meaning that applying a potential difference across the speaker will result in the speaker exerting a force on the air.
 If we want the speaker to create a tone, we need to give it a periodic signal.
-A&nbsp;<em>function generator--</em>abbreviated in our lab manual as "FG"-- is a piece of equipment that creates periodic signals, see <a href="#attachment_636">Figure 1</a> below.</p>
+A&nbsp;<em>function generator--</em>abbreviated in our lab manual as "FG"-- is a piece of equipment that creates periodic signals, see <a href="#attachment_636">Figure 1</a> below.

 <img class="wp-image-1585 size-medium" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/09/equipment2-300x225.png" alt="" width="300" height="225">